gaultier/blog/detecting_goroutine_leaks_with_dtrace.md

 }
 ```

-Let's trace all goroutine creations and deletions, as well as the functions entry and return in this program, with the `-F` DTrace command line option:
+Let's trace all goroutine creations and deletions, as well as the functions entry and return in this program.

+Peeking at the Go runtime [code](https://github.com/golang/go/blob/master/src/runtime/proc.go), we identify two functions of interest:

+- `runtime.newproc1` creates a new goroutine object and returns it.
+When we use the `go` keyword in our Go code, the compiler generates a call to `runtime.newproc` which in turn calls `runtime.newproc1`.
+- `runtime.gdestroy` takes a goroutine object as an argument and destroys it.
+It is called from inside the Go runtime.

 ```dtrace
 // Creates a new goroutine.